FinickySpider/context-manager/README.md

 You now have a fully modular, persistent memory system for your LLMs—no core edits required, fully hookable, and built for serious context retention.
 Extend, adapt, and build on top of `context-manager`.

-> 🥷 Hack the prompt.
-Own the flow.
-Inject context like a pro.
-> – Minerva out.

 ---